Ghettyimages/contentive-classify-app/README.md

 - **Firestore caching** - Avoid re-classifying previously analyzed URLs
 - **Bulk processing** - Classify multiple URLs simultaneously
 - **Data persistence** - Store all classification results with timestamps
+- **Dashboard sync** - Every classification that succeeds while you're logged in is written straight to your SignalSync dashboard

+## 🗂️ Dashboard Persistence

+The backend automatically writes classification responses to Firestore so they surface inside the SignalSync dashboard without any extra steps:

+1. When you call `POST /classify` or `POST /classify-bulk`, include a Firebase ID token in the `Authorization: Bearer <token>` header.
+2. The API stores each classification with the associated `user_id` and immediately triggers the merge routine so the dashboard reflects the new insight.
+3. Because the data is cached, repeat requests for the same URL reuse the saved result while keeping it visible in the dashboard history.

+Even unauthenticated classifications are cached in Firestore for performance, but authentication is required for the result to show up in your personal dashboard.

 ## 🔧 Development